persapiens/Course/Project/BuildTestAnalysis.md

    - swap "<" with ">"
    - swap "==" with "!="
    - swap 0 with 1
-   - any operation you can think of.
+   - any breaking mutation operation you can think of.

 To support the commit fuzzer, create a new branch for iTrust, called `fuzzer`.
 Create a corresponding jenkins job which enables you to run the test suite against this branch.
 Finally, you will need to handle rollback (reverting the commit/reseting to head in git) after submitting to jenkins.
 Create a  ansible playbook that can help you run the fuzzer.

 Using your automated commit fuzzer, generate 100 random commits (that still compile) and test runs.

 ### Test prioritization analysis